They say there is no better way to experience a country than on a motorcycle. And to all intents and purposes, I have to agree.

 With its high-quality components (and high-quality price tags) comes the high-quality comfort you would expect from a motorcycle of this class.

-Aimed at rider comfort, the 1600 GTL comes with an adjustable seat that is heated, and an ingenious luggage solution that also focuses on ensuring this bike is one of the most comfortable touring motorcycles around.
+Aimed at rider comfort, the 1600 GTL comes with a heated, adjustable seat and an ingenious luggage solution that focuses on ensuring this bike is one of the most comfortable touring motorcycles around.

 As with the R 1250 RT above, you can expect heated grips, cruise control, many rider aids, and a comfortable place for your pillion to enjoy the ride.

-There’s no getting away from it, this isn’t a cheap bike.
+There’s no getting away from it.
+This is not a cheap bike.
 And if you go mad with optional extras, this bike will be easily up there with the Goldwing prices.

 Suzuki Burgman 650

 I always love to throw in a curveball!